pedrocunha/groovy_oneliner/README.md

 Convert any groovy script file to a single line script.
 It is recommended (and also in order for this gem to work) that all lines must be terminated with `;`.

-### Why do you need this ?
+### Why do you (we) need this ?
 In order to do scripting in [ElasticSearch](https://github.com/elasticsearch/elasticsearch) you can pick an handful of languages to inject code in your queries however ElasticSearch requires you that any script is written as a single line of code (not to mention the obvious properly formatted with `;`) at query time.

 One of the languages supported is Groovy.
-Groovy is very similar to Java. `GroovyOneliner` was extracted from one of the production apps at HouseTrip, since it allows to have a separate file for the script from which you can benefit: syntax highlighting, multilines, comments etc... and finally convert that script into one line script that is injected in ElasticSearch query.
+Groovy is very similar to Java.

+`GroovyOneliner` was extracted from one of the production apps at [HouseTrip](http://housetrip.com), since it allows to have a separate file for the Groovy script from which you can benefit: syntax highlighting, multilines, comments etc... and finally convert that script into one line script that is injected in ElasticSearch query.
 Nevertheless is important to say this gem is currently being used in production.

 It is simple as it is, i.e, there are no external dependencies and while it's a very small task, it should allow to avoid repeating the same parsing code over and over.